ca16/ValidAnagrams/README.md

 1. Using the terminal, navigate to the src folder.

-1. do 'javac *.java'
+1. run 'javac *.java'

-1. do 'java ProgramStart'
+1. run 'java ProgramStart'

 1. The program itself will ask you for input, and give you the instructions you need.
 For an outline, see section 'While it's running below'.